To Kindle, or Not to Kindle, That is the Question

 But a book, especially a paperback edition, is merely a thing and therefore not important – correct?
 Wrong!
 Someone took a great deal of time and energy creating that precious manuscript for your reading pleasure.
 Plus, a book – all books, were never ever designed to be read and then disposed of.
 Nor were they ever meant to be treated roughly by having their spines broken, a practice I abhor.

-Just look at the sad sight of misused and abused books available in the plethora of second hand bookshops, the graveyard for terminally ill books, within your own nation.
+Just look at the sad sight of misused and abused books available in the plethora of second-hand bookshops, the graveyard for terminally ill books, within your own nation.
 Many have torn pages.
-Many have terrible wounds inflicted on them by unthinking people who have bent them backwards, or folded the top corner of a page instead of inserting some form of bookmark to mark their place within the novel’s pages.
+Many have terrible wounds inflicted on them by unthinking people who have bent them backward, or folded the top corner of a page instead of inserting some form of a bookmark to mark their place within the novel’s pages.

 I give you the answer to all of the above – Kindle and its sister version of the EBook reader, Nook.
 Amazon brought out Kindle and Nook is the product of Barnes & Noble.
 There are others out there, far too many to mention.

 Here I make the case for Kindle as an excellent example of the way books can now be purchased and read.
 Progressive booksellers like Amazon now offer the reader two ways of buying that ‘must have’ book.
 You can either order your physical copy, whether it is hardcover or paperback, then within a few weeks it will arrive through your letterbox, or you can do what I do.